mcellteam/CellBlender_Models/README.md

 ## Repository for CellBlender Models and Examples

 This repository contains JSON text files which encapsulate complete CellBlender models.
-Models are either grouped into their own subdirectory or added to the "Assorted" subdirectory.
+Models are either grouped into their own subdirectory or added to the "Assorted Models" subdirectory.
 These are the current model categories:

 * **[Assorted Models](Assorted)**